 Definition of Entrepreneur

 An entrepreneur is someone who develops a new business idea or concept and sees it through to completion.
 He is the one who bears the risks and uncertainties of the business.
 A Startup Company is an entrepreneur’s venture that is developed for the first time in terms of an idea, innovation, or business method.

 He or she is always the market leader, no matter how many competitors arrive later.
 Their position will not change.

 The entrepreneur is the most important factor of production in economics because he or she brings together and mobilizes the other three factors of production: land, labor, and capital.
-These entrepreneurs eventually advance to the level of businessman.
+These entrepreneurs eventually advance to the level of businessmen.

-Real-life examples include Bill Gates (founder of Microsoft), Mark Zuckerberg (co-founder of Facebook), Larry Page (co-founder of Google), Elon Musk (co-founder of Neuralink and OpenAI) and Steve Jobs (co-founder of Apple).
+Real-life examples include Bill Gates (founder of Microsoft), Mark Zuckerberg (co-founder of Facebook), Larry Page (co-founder of Google), Elon Musk (co-founder of Neuralink and OpenAI), and Steve Jobs (co-founder of Apple).